Jonathan Sumner Evans

 a picture of St. Paul's rising above the smoke of fires in London during the Blitz

-Herbert Mason (St. Paul's Survives)
+Credit: Herbert Mason

 I continued walking around near St. Paul’s and then hopped back on the Tube and headed back to the hotel to get ready to go to Evensong at Westminster Abbey.